MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-lineage-view-edit.md

 # Known issue - Lineage view edit dataflow button

-A known issue is posted where a customer gets taken to the Dataflows Gen1 experience when clicking the Edit button from within the Lineage view of a workspace.
+A known issue is posted where a customer gets taken to the Dataflows Gen1 experience when selecting the Edit button from within the Lineage view of a workspace.

 **APPLIES TO:** ✔️ Dataflows Gen2 in Microsoft Fabric